thiagoaugusto-as/interactive-pricing-component/README.md

 ## Giving feedback

-Feedback is always welcome, so if you have any to give on this challenge please told..
+Feedback is always welcome, so if you have any to give on this challenge please told.